 In recent decades, the U.S. has made incredible progress in the fight against autoimmune diseases.
-But we still have a long way to go: today, more than 50 million people in our country are living with at least one autoimmune disease, and the prevalence is rising.
+But we still have a long way to go.

 Autoimmune diseases occur when the immune system attacks the body’s own organs, tissues, and cells.
 They were first recorded by researchers in the early 1900s, and since then more than 80 different types have been identified, including diabetes, lupus, rheumatoid arthritis, MS, and celiac disease.
 These diseases are chronic and often life-threatening.
 Beyond the autoimmune connection, many of them have unknown causes, and cures have yet to be discovered.

 In 1992, Congress passed the Prescription Drug User Fee Act (PDUFA), allowing the Food and Drug Administration (FDA) to collect fees from drug manufacturers to supplement Congressional funding in order to ensure the timely review of new medicines.
 With these additional resources, the FDA was able to enhance the drug review process, ultimately enabling innovative, safe, and effective drugs to reach patients more quickly.

 For nearly 25 years, the Prescription Drug User Fee Act (PDUFA) has helped increase the number of treatments available to autoimmune disease patients while researchers and scientists search for cures.
 And with more than 300 medicines in the pipeline for autoimmune diseases, it will be critical that FDA is equipped to keep up with the rapid pace of treatment innovation.